All you need is a job. But all that fake “employer” wants is your personal information or money.

 Video and teleconference interviews aren’t necessarily a sign of a fake employer, especially during coronavirus precautions.
 However, if the recruiter will only conduct interviews via teleconference applications using email addresses instead of phone numbers and refuses to conduct in-person or secure video call interviews, be careful.

-Those out-of-the-ordinary interviews could be a red flag of a fake job listing and someone seeking your personal information for identity theft, according to the FBI.
+Those out-of-the-ordinary interviews could be a red flag of a fake job listing and someone seeking your personal information for identity theft.

 4. Pre-hiring requests for personal information

-Legitimate companies only request personally identifiable information and bank account information for payroll and direct deposit after – not before – hiring an employee, says the FBI.
+Legitimate companies only request personally identifiable information and bank account information for payroll and direct deposit after – not before – hiring an employee.

 “Never share your Social Security number or other PII that can be used to access your accounts with someone who does not need to know this information,” the FBI cautions.
 Never give your credit card information to a potential employer.